collicalex/test/README.md

 1) Uncompress node.zip
    It will create a directory node-v8.10.0-win-x86

+Note: If you grab my package version (node_modules.zip), just unzip its content into node-v8.10.0-win-x86\node_modules director; instead of doing points 2, 3, 4.
+Still need to do point 5.

 2) a) Uncompress puppeteer-1.2.0.zip into node-v8.10.0-win-x86\node_modules
       It will uncompress a directory node-v8.10.0-win-x86\node_modules\puppeteer-1.2.0